How to Set Up WordPress Multisites

-Wordpress 3.0 saw the addition of a wonderful new feature - multisites.
-What are multisites?
-They allow you run multiple blogs from just one WordPress installation.
-Each blog can have different users, different themes and different plugins.
+Multisites allow you run multiple websites from just one WordPress installation.
+Each website can have different users, different themes and different plugins.

 In order to set this up, you will need access to your files so that you can edit them.
 This tutorial will show you how.
 When you’ve finished, click here to read Part 2 of this tutorial: Managing WordPress Multisites